Form Component Specification¶

 The object to pass to both functions is the most recent object representing all the form values, which you should be tracking in state.
 A form object may not be passed to onSubmit unless it has first been passed to both onChanging and onChange.

-1. If validator prop isn't a function, exit.
+validatorprop isn't a function, exit. - Call

-4. Store the errors array for passing down to child components.
+validatorrejects or throws, optionally log the error, and then exit. - Store the errors array for passing down to child components.

-7. If onSubmit returns or resolves with an object with property ok NOT set to true, consider the submission failed.
-If the result object also contains an errors property set to an errors array, store the errors array for passing down to child components.
-Exit without calling the resetValue method.
+onSubmitreturns or resolves with an object with propertyokNOT set totrue, consider the submission failed.
+If the result object also contains anerrorsproperty set to an errors array, store the errors array for passing down to child components.
+Exit without calling theresetValuemethod. - If

 See the ReactoForm Form component's submit function for an example.

-resetValue() [REQUIRED]
+resetValue() [REQUIRED]¶

 This function must do the following: